I've tested 100 monitors and these are the best ones for work, gaming and everyday use

 Reasons to avoid

-Pricey but oh so pretty at a little over $1,900 at time of writing, the Dell UltraSharp 40 Curved Thunderbolt Hub Monitor is a thing of beauty.
-Yes, it costs as much as a premium desktop PC, I’ll give you that.
-Yet for me, that price is justified in large part thanks to the UltraSharp’s outstanding color reproudciton, its wonderful 5K/120Hz curved screen and a port selection which is seriously tough to top.
+The Dell UltraSharp 40 Curved Thunderbolt Hub Monitor is a thing of beauty, if not a tad pricey at $1,900.
+Sure, it costs as much as a premium desktop PC, yet that price is justified in large part thanks to the UltraSharp’s outstanding color reproduction, its wonderful 5K/120Hz curved screen and a port selection that is seriously tough to top.

 Big is beautiful, right?
-That's certainly the case with Dell UltraSharp 40 Curved Thunderbolt Hub Monitor, which I really admire for being a total beast when it comes to productivity.
-Sure, this 40-inch model it's not exactly affordable, and you’ll certainly need a good amount of desk space to get the most out of it.
-Thankfully smaller, far cheaper versions are available if you’re working with a cramped office setup.
+That's certainly the case with the Dell UltraSharp 40 Curved Thunderbolt Hub Monitor, which is a total beast when it comes to productivity.
+This 40-inch model is not exactly affordable, and you’ll certainly need a good amount of desk space to get the most out of it.
+Thankfully, smaller, far cheaper versions are available if you’re working with a cramped office setup.

-For me, what really separates the UltraSharp from other curved monitors is its pop-out, front-facing USB hub, which is not only great for charging devices, but also when it comes to decluttering your desk by offering a great cable management solution.
+What really separates the UltraSharp from other curved monitors is its pop-out, front-facing USB hub, which is not only great for charging devices but also when it comes to decluttering your desk by offering a great cable management solution.
 This is a truly unique display even by curved monitor standards, which is why it gets the nod from me for the best and most interesting curved PC display you can pick up today.

 The best ultrawide monitor